Legal Document Translation Services for HR Departments of Multinational Companies

 While an all-English approach has its advantages – more efficient and cheaper than translating documents into several languages – legal and practical hurdles stand in the way.

-• Multilingual Legal Translations Are Required to Comply with the Law in Some Countries
+• Multilingual Legal Document Translations Are Required to Comply with the Law in Some Countries

 Countries such as Portugal, Poland, France, Chile, Belgium, and Canada’s province Quebec expressly make it illegal for a company to fail to translate employee communications in the native language of the relevant office.
 In fact, the French lawsuit mentioned above is a result of France’s law.
 In addition, other jurisdictions including Spain, the Netherlands, Costa Rica, and Israel have laws that essentially limit the enforceability of certain work rules that were not translated for employees into their native language.